Paul Clauss

 Paul Robert Clauss (22 June 1868 – 21 April 1945) was a German-born rugby union three-quarter who played club rugby for Oxford and Birkenhead Park.
-Clauss was a member of the first official British Isles tour in 1891 and also represented Scotland on six occasions.
+Clauss was a member of the first official British Isles tour in 1891 and represented Scotland on six occasions.
 He was part of two Triple Crown winning teams for Scotland, and made an impressive international start in the 1891 Championship, scoring in all three Scotland games.

 Rugby Union career

 Amateur career

 Clauss was born in Munich, but was educated at Loretto School in Scotland.
 From Loretto he matriculated to Keble College, Oxford and in 1899 he joined the Oxford University team.
 His most notable game with Oxford was played on 21 February 1889 against the New Zealand Native football team, Oxford winning 6–0.
 He first faced Cambridge University in the 1899 Varsity Match.
 Clauss gained three sporting 'Blues' in total playing in the 1889, 1890 and 1891 matches.
 In the 1891 match, Clauss was Oxford captain, but adopted the wrong tactics to give Cambridge the game.
 Despite excellent work form the Clauss and the rest of the Oxford three-quarters, the forwards had exhausted themselves through too much tight scrimmaging in the first half of the match, and the Cambridge team won by two tries to nil.